-Using Assessment in of student learning; candidate and/or candidate and/or instruction through Instruction feedback is absent or of poor quality.
-Students do not appear to be aware of the assessment criteria and do not engage in self-assessment. students to support instruction through some monitoring of progress in learning.
+Unsatisfactory Basic Proficient Distinguished Score/Level 3d: Using Assessment in Instruction There is little or no assessment or monitoring of student learning; feedback is absent or of poor quality.
+Students do not appear to be aware of the assessment criteria and do not engage in self-assessment.
+Assessment is used sporadically by teacher candidate and/or students to support instruction through some monitoring of progress in learning.
 Feedback to students is general, students appear to be only partially aware of the assessment criteria used to evaluate their work, and few assess their own work.
-Questions, prompts, and assessments are rarely used to diagnose evidence of learning. students during the lesson through monitoring of learning progress and results in accurate, specific feedback that advances learning.
-Students appear to be aware of the assessment criteria; some of them engage in selfassessment.
-Questions, prompts, assessments are used to diagnose evidence of learning. extensive use of formative assessment.
+Questions, prompts, and assessments are rarely used to diagnose evidence of learning.
+Assessment is used regularly by teacher candidate and/or students during the lesson through monitoring of learning progress and results in accurate, specific feedback that advances learning.
+Students appear to be aware of the assessment criteria; some of them engage in self-assessment.
+Questions, prompts, assessments are used to diagnose evidence of learning.
+Assessment is fully integrated into instruction through extensive use of formative assessment.
 Students appear to be aware of, and there is some evidence that they have contributed to, the assessment criteria.
 Students self-assess and monitor their progress.
 A variety of feedback, from both their teacher and their peers, is accurate, specific, and advances learning.
 Questions, prompts, assessments are used regularly to diagnose evidence of learning by individual students.
+Standards USA- InTasc Learning Progressions for Teachers (2016) Progression: Standard #6: The teacher understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the teacher's and learner's decision making.
+Indicator: 6.1 The teacher uses, designs or adapts multiple methods of assessment to document, monitor, and support learner progress appropriate for learning goals and objectives.
+Indicator: 6.2 The teacher uses assessment to engage learners in their own growth.
+Indicator: 6.3 The teacher implements assessments in an ethical manner and minimizes bias to enable learners to display the full extent of their learning.

-3e: Demonstrating flexibility and responsiveness The teacher candidate adheres to the instruction plan in spite of evidence of poor student understanding or lack of interest.
+Unsatisfactory Basic Proficient Distinguished Score/Level 3e: Demonstrating flexibility and responsiveness The teacher candidate adheres to the instruction plan in spite of evidence of poor student understanding or lack of interest.
 Teacher candidate ignores student questions; when students experience difficulty, the teacher candidate blames the students or their home environment.
 The teacher candidate attempts to modify the lesson when needed and to respond to student questions and interests, with moderate success.
 Teacher candidate accepts responsibility for student success but has only a limited repertoire of strategies to draw upon.
 The teacher candidate promotes the successful learning of all students, making minor adjustments as needed to instructional plans and accommodating student questions, needs, and interests.
 Drawing on a broad repertoire of strategies, the teacher candidate persists in seeking approaches for students who have difficulty learning.
 Teacher seizes an opportunity to enhance learning, building on a spontaneous event or student interests, or successfully adjusts and differentiates instruction to address individual student misunderstandings.
 Teacher persists in seeking effective approaches for students who need help, using an extensive repertoire of instructional strategies and soliciting additional resources from the school or community.
 In addition to the characteristics of "proficient": The teacher's adjustments to the lesson are designed to assist individual students.
 Teacher seizes on a teachable moment to enhance a lesson.
-The teacher conveys to students that s/he won't consider a lesson "finished" until every student understands and that s/he has a broad range of approaches to use.
-In reflecting on practice, the teacher can cite others in the school and beyond whom s/he has contacted for assistance in reaching some students.
+The teacher conveys to students that s/he won't consider a lesson "finished" until every student understands and that s/he has a broad range of